jacobpatterson1549/selene-bananas/README.md

 ## Build

-Building the application requires [Go 1.16](https://golang.org/dl/).
+[Go 1.16](https://golang.org/dl/) is used to build the application.

-The [Makefile](Makefile) builds and runs the application.
+[Make](https://www.gnu.org/software/make/) is used to by [Makefile](Makefile) to build and runs the application.
 Run `make` without any arguments to build the server with the client and other resources embedded in it.
 This will likely need to be done before using an IDE in order to generate some files and prepropulate the embedded filesystem used by the the server.

+[Aspell](https://github.com/GNUAspell/aspell) is used to generate the en_US dictionary to validate words on player boards.

 [Node](https://github.com/nodejs) is needed to run WebAssembly tests.